jbtronics/CrookedStyleSheets/README.md

 }
 ```

-## Demo
+## Demo (currently unavailable)

-[Here](http://crookedss.bplaced.net/) you can find a demo of the files in this repository.
+*[Here](http://crookedss.bplaced.net/) you can find a demo of the files in this repository.
 The `index.html` is the file that is being tracked using this method.
-Visit the `results.php` for the results of the tracking.
+Visit the `results.php` for the results of the tracking.*

-If nothing or a PHP warning appears after a property, it means that the value of this property is false, or that the user has not visited the page or link yet (yeah, it's a bit dirty, but you can see the principle of the method).
+*If nothing or a PHP warning appears after a property, it means that the value of this property is false, or that the user has not visited the page or link yet (yeah, it's a bit dirty, but you can see the principle of the method).*

-Also, resolution detection doesn't work so well yet, because I only have detection for the most used screen widths.
-Further, it is a bit tricky to detect the real screen height of the user, because CSS uses the height of the browser window and stuff like the system panel/task bar makes the browser area smaller than the monitor.
+*Also, resolution detection doesn't work so well yet, because I only have detection for the most used screen widths.
+Further, it is a bit tricky to detect the real screen height of the user, because CSS uses the height of the browser window and stuff like the system panel/task bar makes the browser area smaller than the monitor.*

+**The demo website is currently unavailable.**

 ## What you can do to prevent tracking with this method

+[CSS Exfil Protection](https://www.mike-gualtieri.com/posts/stealing-data-with-css-attack-and-defense) is an extension that protects against this vulnerability.

-The only way that is known to me currently, is to disable CSS for a web page completely (you can do this with a plugin like [uMatrix](https://github.com/gorhill/uMatrix)).
-The problem is that almost every modern web page looks very ugly without CSS and is sometimes even unusable.
-So, disabling CSS is not a real option, except when you are very worried about your privacy (for example, when you are using the Tor browser, you should maybe disable CSS).
+Another way is to disable CSS for a web page completely, you can do this via browser settings or with plugins like [uMatrix](https://github.com/gorhill/uMatrix) (currently unmaintained), [CSS Toggler](https://addons.mozilla.org/en-US/firefox/addon/css-toggler) (currently unmaintained), [Stylus](https://github.com/openstyles/stylus) or [uBlock](https://github.com/gorhill/uBlock).
+Disabling CSS will make almost every modern web page look very ugly and often unusable.

 A better solution would be if browsers didn't load the external content (referenced in CSS) when it´s needed, but when the site is loaded.
 Then it would be impossible to detect individual actions.
 This modification to content loading could be implemented by the browsers themselves, or maybe by a plugin (similar to [NoScript](https://noscript.net/) or uMatrix)